About Us

 Getao Kenothea, Co-Founder and Peer Recovery Coach

-After he was abandoned as a small child, Getao’s life was filled with trauma, deprivation, and violence.
-For years, Getao swung between times of drugs and crime and spells of imprisonment.
-But he longed to have caring people in his life, and in his late twenties realized he was ready for a change.
+Getao’s childhood was filled with trauma and deprivation, which resulted in both addiction and incarceration.
+But he longed for something different.
 “Bad things happen to people who do bad things,” he reasoned.
 “And good things come to those who do good.”
-Since then, Getao has made it his life’s mission to use his lived experience and his passion for helping to work with the marginalized and stigmatized people of Kawangware.
+Since then, Getao has made it his personal mission to use his lived experience and his passion for helping to lift up those who have been left behind.
+Getao serves as Badilika Uishi’s leader as well as hands-on Peer Recovery Coach, offering education, counseling, and other services for marginalized and stigmatized people in Kawangware.

 Esther Waithera, Co-Founder and Peer Educator

-Esther specializes in working with vulnerable women.
-As a child, Esther was sex trafficked by a predatory teacher, a deeply traumatic experience that led her into a life of drug and alcohol use, and sex work.
-But Esther has moved past those tragic days and today is the proud mother of four young boys.
-She is known in Kawangware as a trusted peer educator who uses her compassion and wisdom to help local women who are still involved with alcohol, drugs, and sex work.
+Esther specializes in working with vulnerable women in Kawangware, drawing on her own experiences of trauma, substance use, and sex work.
+Esther – the proud mother of four young sons – is known in Kawangware as a trusted peer educator who uses her compassion and wisdom to help local women who are still involved with alcohol, drugs, and sex work.

 Behind the Scenes